thomd/pytorch-image-classification-with-transfer-learning/README.md

             └── image_4.jpg

 Each class has it's own directory for the images.
 The images are then labeled with the class taken from the directory name.

+### On Kaggle Datasets

+Image datasets hosted on [kaggle](https://www.kaggle.com/) tend to have redundant data, hence must be cleaned up carefully.

 ### Create Dataset